Your journey begins here. Learn more about requirements, expectations, and deadlines for admission to UL Lafayette’s Graduate School.

 - GPA – a 2.75 cumulative undergraduate GPA or, for those with US degrees, a 3.0 GPA (4.0 scale) in the last 60 hours of undergraduate study

-- GRE – A cumulative score of 287.
-Starting Fall 2019, official scores must only be provided if required by the individual graduate program, and preferred expectations for scores are determined by the graduate program.
-Contact your department's graduate coordinator for more details.
+- GRE – a total score of 287 (Starting Fall 2019, official scores must only be provided if required by the individual graduate program.
+Contact the graduate coordinator for more information.)

-- GMAT (Accounting MS and MBA only) – total score of 450
+- GMAT (Accounting MS and MBA only) – a total score of 450

 Non-Degree-Seeking and Graduate Certificate Programs